UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 500 kWh (Apartments)Often higher rates; look for “base charges” that penalize low usage.Usually consistent, but check for minimum usage fees on some plans.

-1,000 kWh (Small Homes)Often the “sweet spot” with bill credits (e.g., $30 off) applied.Competitive fixed rates; simpler math with fewer tiers.
+1,000 kWh (Small Homes)Often the “sweet spot” with bill credits (e.g., $30 off) applied.Highly competitive fixed rates; simpler math with fewer tiers.

-2,000 kWh (Large Homes)Check if credits expire after a certain usage limit.Rates typically remain steady or drop slightly.
+2,000 kWh (Large Homes)Check if credits expire or penalize you after a certain usage limit.Rates typically remain steady or drop slightly.

-The choice between these plans depends on whether you can shift high electricity usage to nighttime hours or prefer a consistent daytime rate.
+The choice between energy plans depends on whether you prefer a consistent daytime rate or can shift usage to nighttime.

 Illustration comparing Chariot Energy's time-based solar buyback credits versus TXU's lower, fixed export credits.

-TXU Energy also offers solar buyback plans, such as their Renewable Buyback plan.
-However, TXU is primarily a retail electric provider, not a solar specialist.
-Their buyback rates are often capped or set at a rate lower than what you pay for electricity.
-While convenient for existing TXU customers who install panels later, dedicated solar owners often find more aggressive value in Chariot’s offerings.
-If you are considering installing panels, check out our guide on solar energy basics to understand how these credits work.
+On the flip side, TXU Energy does offer basic solar buyback plans, like their Renewable Buyback option.
+However, because TXU is fundamentally a traditional retail electric provider rather than a solar specialist, their buyback rates are frequently capped or set significantly lower than the retail price you pay to consume electricity.
+While TXU is a convenient option for existing customers who decide to add panels later, dedicated solar owners will almost always find more aggressive value with Chariot.
+If you are just starting to explore residential panels, check out our guide on solar energy basics to learn how net metering works.

 Infographic showing a man comparing TXU's flat ETF vs Chariot's formula ETF with 2 months left.